mkotsovoulou/ods6001a/problems/problem2/README.md

-# Programming Exercise 1: Input, Processing, Output
+# Programming Exercise 2: Conditional Execution

-Write a program (use the file `problem1.py` in the text editor on the right) to prompt the user to input hours worked and rate per hour.
+Enhance programming exercise 1 to calculate the pay 1.5 times the hourly rate when hours worked are more than 40.

+The code to prompt the user for input is already created for you...
-Compute and display the amount to pay.
+Compute and display the amount to pay depending on the hours worked.

 Use 35 hours and a rate of 2.75 per hour to test the program (the pay should be 96.25).

-Remember: You should use input to read a string and float() to convert the string to a number.
-Do not worry about error checking or bad user data at this point.
+Use 45 hours and a rate of 10.50 per hour to test the program once more (the pay should be 498.75).

 ## Execute your program

 Use the following test data to make sure your program produces correct resutls.

+### TEST 1:

 Enter hours worked: 35

 Enter rate per hour: 2.75

 96.25

+### TEST 2:

+Enter hours worked: 45

+Enter rate per hour: 10.50

+498.75

 Remember in order to execute your code you type in the terminal:
 ```
-python3 problem1.py
+python3 problem2.py
 ```

 If you want you can test your program with different inputs!